oroinc/documentation/user/back-office/getting-started/information-management/wysiwyg.rst

 * **Canvas** --- A field with the appropriate HTML-like content to be displayed in the storefront.
 Within the canvas, you can move, copy, or delete the components, and format the text inside blocks.

     .. image:: /user/img/getting_started/wysiwyg/canvas.png
-       :alt: The example of the WYSIWYG canvas
+       :alt: An example of the WYSIWYG canvas

 * **Blocks** --- A group of various blocks that you can drag and drop to your canvas shaping the desired content.
 A block can be either a text, a multi media file, a table or a column.
 You can also embed a piece of code, any default or third-party widgets, insert a link, a quote, or add a button.
 The basic set of blocks can cover most of your needs.